Michaelangel007/easing/README.md

 ];
 ```

-But we're getting ahead of ourselves.
+But we're getting ahead of ourselves ...